brucou/2048s/README.md

 ## CSS

 ## JS
+- given the time we spent writing those state machines but without maybe enough precision in the formalism we used in our drawing, the time we spent thinking on how to structure the code etc., we may have reached the point where it is worth introducing a dependency who did the leg work already for us.
+As usual, it is subjective, but if state machines are going to be a common test instrument, it should really be worth investing in a state machine library (cf. [kingly](https://brucou.github.io/documentation/)).
+In the same way, one would not rewrite a sort algorithm from scratch, it is better to use a (zero-dependency) library.
+Typical tradeoff of buy or make decisions.
+Let's sum pros and cons:
+- Pros:
+  - already tested (check the thoroughness of the tests though!!)
+  - already comes with a design that (hopefully) is proven to work and makes implementation easy
+  - may even comes with utilities and dev tools (visualization, debugging, etc.)
+- Cons:
+  - documentation is quite often lacking in third-party dependency - and so are tests...
+  - may need to spend time reviewing//benchmarking competing libraries and evaluate their design (choice paradox)
+  - learning curve depending on the existence of the above + examples
+  - the tree may be packaged with the forest.

 ## AI
 - Got a great answer to make an overlay that displays game over.
 Was a bit unclear where to add one CSS line but the answer was correct, it was my ignorance that caused the issue.
 After asking for clarification the issue was solved.
 AI is of greater help in the places where my skills or experience is weaker, which is the case of CSS.